kiran31/pinview_lib/README.md

-Here’s a clean, well-formatted **README** for your PinView library, including the XML attributes displayed in a proper table format:

---

 # PinView for Android

 A highly customizable, lightweight, and easy-to-use **PinView** library for Android, written in Kotlin.
 It provides a single view to handle PIN/OTP entry, removing the need for managing multiple `EditText` views.